jackericson98/jackericson98/README.md

 ![image](https://user-images.githubusercontent.com/62311229/226782162-57c6240e-0f02-45b5-8fca-9f6503bb9c75.png)

-### Nuclear Magnetic Resonance analysis
-The use of Nuclear Magnetic Resonance (NMR) data is used to analyze biological processes as they occur.
-By perturbing the electrons and analyzing the signals, movements can be tracked from nanosecond interactions.
-This NMR data tends to be stochastic and seemingly random, but with the use of principal component analysis and time series analysis certain phenomena were able to be extracted.

 ### GUTCP - A classical approach to the standard model
 The Grand Unified Theory of Classical Physics, develiped by Dr. Randall Mills, experiments with the idea of using electromagnetism to unify quantum mechanics with classical physics.
 These phenomena are simulated using python, starting with the Young's double slit experiment and Stern-Gerlach with the "classical electron".
 ![image](https://user-images.githubusercontent.com/62311229/226791808-79d0d7e7-aaea-4e59-b5ca-6e6e268bfbd9.png)
  -current vector feilds forming the electromagnetic current of the classical electron.
 By rotating the red currents around their green angular momentum vector (left) the domain of the current can be described (middle).
 The two configurations are then combined to show the full geometric representation of the

+ ### Nuclear Magnetic Resonance analysis
+The use of Nuclear Magnetic Resonance (NMR) data is used to analyze biological processes as they occur.
+By perturbing the nuclei of atoms (similar to MRI) and recording the frequency of the radiation that is returned atomic movements can be tracked at the nanosecond scale.

+### Molecular Dynamics
+Molecular dynamics (MD) uses physicallys realistic physics packages to leapfrog atomic movements and predict biological and other atomic scale interactions.
+These interactions tends to be stochastic and provide large amounts of data.
+With the use of principal component and time series analysis physically significant phenomena are able to be extracted and measured.

 ## Education
 ### University of Georgia - B.S.
 Physics